nghttp2/nghttp2/README.rst

 * libxml2 >= 2.7.7

-The header compression test tools in hdtest directory require the following package:
+The HPACK tools require the following package:

 * jansson >= 2.5